learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What is shallow copy and deep copy in javascript?
+## Q 11.17.
+What is shallow copy and deep copy in javascript?

 **1. Shallow Copy:**